yinimini/Data-analytics-projects/README.md

-# Data-analysis-projects
+# Data-analytics-projects
-Just a girl who tries to find answers in data.
-Here are repository and visulizations of all my data analysis projects.
+Just a girl who tries to find answers in data, I use Python to collect, process, and visualize the data.
+Here is a repository and visualizations of all my data analysis projects.

 # Menstrual cycle analysis
 This analysis focuses on the duration of cycles and periods, as well as the recurrence of symptoms.
 Probabilities of symptom occurrence are also calculated: